Home | Collection Directory | Sellers & Links | ManekiNekoClub | Archives

 Japanese Kanji Blessings: Six Coins:

 This sweet kitty is juggling 6 lucky Koban-style coins.
 She's a 7" tall earthenware bank with a "Made in Japan" sticker underneath.
-Purchased from an Asian market in St. Louis, MO, 1998.
+Purchased new from an Asian market in St. Louis, MO, 1998.

 *